GWhisk/kms/README.md

 Then you realize: it's all going to be the same.
 The truth is, you've always been at the bottom of the abyss.
 For every small achievement you feel, a greater failure awaits you.
 No achievement can climb you out of the hole you dug yourself in.
 You've been clawing your way out for way too long.
 You're tired.
 You've given up.
 There's nothing else you can do.
 Other than ... _leave_.

-The cream made the cutting quick and relative painless.
+The cream made the cutting quick and relatively painless.
 But it's not like you were aware of it, or did a good job of it, with much of your mind buzzed out.

 Damn, that's a lot of blood.
 Jesus, the keyboard is drenched with it.
 You decide to just let your arms hang by your sides.
 It makes the draining easier.

 A feeling of physical weakness takes over your body.
 Your face starts to feel cold and it becomes harder to move your arms.
-Your thoughts loose cohesion as you start to black out.
+Your thoughts lose cohesion as you start to black out.
 It's getting difficult to keep your eyes open.
 Is this how it feels to finally sleep?

 It's 12:00 a.m.
 Your screen shows: